What is a Graduate Residence Fellow (GRF)?

 GRF responsibilities vary from day to day.
 Typically, GRFs will eat dinner in the House Dining Room with residents most evenings during the week and always on Wednesdays for House Dinner.
 GRFs plan and implement social and intellectual programs for residents; usually these occur in the evenings and on weekends.
-And GRFs rotate on-call responsibilities so during after-hours residents always have a staff person to call in case of urgent concerns.
+Also, GRFs rotate on-call responsibilities so that residents always have a staff person to call in case of urgent concerns after business hours.
 One of the priorities of the GRF position is to be present in the community and be available to residents and staff; this is a daily expectation.

 What does balance look like with my academic responsibilities and the GRF position?

-Finding a balance to maintain your commitment to your education while contributing a great deal to the wellbeing of your residents, the intellectual community of the House, and being a valuable member of a staff team can be a challenge for some while for others it is easy.
-We believe you can succeed as a first rate student while at the same time be an asset to the GRF team.
+Finding a balance to maintain your commitment to your education while contributing a great deal to the wellbeing of your residents, the intellectual community of the House, and being a valuable member of a staff team can be a challenge for some while for others it is more manageable.
+We believe you can succeed as a first-rate student while at the same time being an asset to the GRF team.
 Being part of a team means making sure you’re helping each other balance these responsibilities and hold each other accountable when group expectations are not being met.
 Planning ahead and keeping an organized calendar will help you maintain balance and alleviate stress.
 If you find yourself overwhelmed, don’t hesitate to ask for help.